iJohnnyBNUZ/MscDissertation/README.md

 #### reactToEntity(String id, String userID)
 This method is used to make real interaction for the current user by calling reactTo(Entity entity) method and return a result of interaction. "userID" is the ID of current user and "id" is the ID of the entity that the current user interacts with.

+#### ItemController
+The item controller is mainly responsible for the user picking up items, dropping items, exchanging items, etc.

 # Server
 This package contains server-side logic.
 It will listen for new clients trying to connect with it and update them when any user makes a change to the server's model.